 Events and Communications Coordinator - Aja McCullough Beers

 Since graduating from Macalester College in 2008, Aja has provided communications and fundraising leadership for several Twin Cities nonprofits.
 Aja has been a part of the CIM community for many years as a volunteer and student of whistle, song, fiddle and guitar.
 She also works part-time as a fantasy writer.
-On staff at CIM, Aja writes the newsletter, coordinates events and volunteers, social media, photography and makes many other things happen.
+On staff at CIM, Aja writes the newsletter, coordinates events and volunteers, social media, photographs CIM events, and makes many other things happen.
 Aja works on Mondays, Tuesdays and Fridays from 9am-2pm, plus a few hours remotely as needed around busy event times.